XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 It is not my place to tell you what should be done instead of the current method, I can only demonstrate to you that the outcome is predetermined in Flux's case, as the test results in a false negative with probability 0.999978 ± 0.000013.
 (These numbers differ slightly from those in the hypothetical case above because the calculations are based, specifically, on Flux's second test.)

-Mr Rogers, Justice Kelly, and Dr Gruen: perhaps this is not enough to convince that there is a reasonable chance of some problems with the AEC's methodology.
+Mr Rogers, Justice Kenny, and Dr Gruen: perhaps this is not enough to convince that there is a reasonable chance of some problems with the AEC's methodology.
 The only other thing I can do is present you with a more in-depth statistical analysis of the method -- covering this problem and others, both historical and on-going.
 I suppose that it is most relevant for Dr Gruen, since he is the only one I can reasonably expect to have the knowledge of statistics necessary to judge the analysis.
 To my knowledge, this is the first third party review of the AEC's methodology.